Subspace Methods for 3-Parameter Eigenvalue Problems: Three parameters

 where ${\mathcal D}_i^{(k)}$ is an $\ell\times\ell\times\ell$ core tensor for $i=1,\ldots,p$, where $p\le\ell$.
 Each iteration proceeds as follows. \begin{enumerate} \item[1)] Solve the linear system $\Delta_3 w_i^{(k)}=\Delta_0 z_i^{(k)}$ approximately for $i=1,\ldots,p$ (see below for details), and orthonormalize the solution vectors $w_1^{(k)},\ldots,w_p^{(k)}$. \item[2)] Replace the orthonormalized solutions with their low-rank approximations, which leads to $z_1^{(k+1)},\ldots,z_p^{(k+1)}$ forming the columns of $Z_{k+1}$ for the next step. \end{enumerate} In the second step, $z_i^{(k+1)} = {\rm vec}({\mathcal D}_i^{(k+1)} \times_1 U_{1}^{(k+1)} \times_2 U_{2}^{(k+1)} \times_3 U_{3}^{(k+1)})$ for some $U_{j}^{(k+1)} \in \CC^{n_j\times \ell}, \; j = 1,2,3$.
 We explain how to form $U_j^{(k+1)}$ in Algorithm~\ref{alg:uk1} at the end of this subsection.

 The main part of the inexact subspace iteration is to solve the linear systems $\Delta_3 w_i^{(k)}=\Delta_0 z_i^{(k)}$ for $i=1,\ldots,p$ approximately by using low-rank approximations.
 This is justified by the following argument.
-When $v$ in \eqref{eq:sys3p} is an eigenvector of \eqref{eq:3pdelta}, which implies $v=v_1\otimes v_2\otimes v_3$ is a decomposable tensor, then the right-hand side of \eqref{eq:sys3p} is a sum of six rank-one tensors
+When $v$ in \eqref{eq:sys3p} is an eigenvector of \eqref{eq:3pdelta}, which implies $v=v_1\otimes v_2\otimes v_3$ is a decomposable tensor, then the right-hand side of \eqref{eq:sys3p} is a sum

-In this case, the solution $w$ of \eqref{eq:sys3p} has rank one.
+of six rank-one tensors.
+In this case, the solution $w$ of \eqref{eq:sys3p} is also an eigenvector of \eqref{eq:3pdelta}, and has rank one.
 As in the exact subspace iteration, the columns of $Z_k$ converge to linear combinations of a small number of dominant eigenvectors and it is reasonable to use low-rank approximations for the solutions of the linear systems $\Delta_3 w_i^{(k)}=\Delta_0 z_i^{(k)}$ for $i=1,\ldots,p$.

 Although we cannot write \eqref{eq:3pleft} as a Sylvester equation in the 3-parameter setting, we can borrow some ideas from the Krylov method for the 2-parameter case that is based on the solutions of Sylvester equations by the low-rank approximation approach due to Hu--Reichel.
 In particular, suppose that we are looking for a low-rank approximation of the solution of \eqref{eq:sys3p}.
 Let us assume that $A_1,A_2$, and $A_3$ are nonsingular.
 Then \eqref{eq:sys3p} is equivalent to